gitter-badger/QuickStart/README.md

   <img src="https://david-dm.org/scorpiocoding/QuickStart/dev-status.svg" alt="dev deps status"/>
 </a>

+> CHANGELOG 1.0.0, March, 2017
+> QuickStart is in development status

 QuickStart is my current build system for Node.
 It is my template engine for creating websites using JS, SASS, PUG